The 9th Semantic Web Enabled Software Engineering (SWESE2013)

 * Metamodel engineering

-* Ontology reasoning for software engineering
+* Ontology reasoning for service engineering and management

-* Semantic annotations in software engineering
+* Semantic annotations in service engineering

 * Transitioning legacy applications to ontologies